-- Yes, all, in compliance with GDPR, AIA and IP requirements (risk level 1) - Only partially (e.g., in case a model has been pre-trained by an external provider and there are no warranties about data used).
-Please specify (choose a risk level between 2 and 10) - No (blocking) Transparency Are the components of the AI System and their outputs explainable, interpretable and/or verifiable?
-Yes, all the components are designed to be explainable, interpretable and/or verifiable.
-Describe what techniques are employed (choose a risk level from 1 to 3) Not all the components of the AI System are explainable, interpretable and/or verifiable.
-Describe what techniques are employed (choose a risk level from 4 to 10) - No (blocking) Human Oversight What is the degree of automated decision-making in the AI system? - The decision is taken by a human being and the AI System provides only an additional layer of information (choose a risk level between 1 and 2) - The decision is made by the application of AI System are only executed after human review or approval (choose a risk level between 3 and 4) - The decision relies on the AI System, but it is possible for a human to override the outcomes (choose a risk level between 5 and 10) - The decision-making process is completely reliant on the AI System, without possibility for overrides (blocking) Monitoring and Updates If unfair behavior emerges, will it be possible to intervene to correct it?
-Yes, it will be possible to intervene (risk level 1) - No, it has been not possible to correct the unfair behavior (blocking)
+IP requir Only par pre-train are no w specify (compared to the compared to th in compliance with GDPR, AIA and rements (risk level 1) rtially (e.g., in case a model has been led by an external provider and there warranties about data used).
+Please choose a risk level between 2 and 10) pre-train are no w specify (contractions) Transparency Are the components ned by an external provider and there warranties about data used).
+Please Transparency Are the compor choose a fish level between 2 and 10) king) outputs explaina nents of the AI System and their ble, interpretable and/or verifiable? explainal Describe the components are designed to be ble, interpretable and/or verifiable. what techniques are employed a risk level from 1 to 3) explainal Describe the components of the AI System are ble, interpretable and/or verifiable. what techniques are employed a risk level from 4 to 10) - No (bloc cking) Human Oversight What is the degree the AI system?
+What is the degree of automated decision-making in the AI system? the AI S ision is taken by a human being and System provides only an additional information (choose a risk level 1 and 2) System a ision is made by the application of AI are only executed after human review oval (choose a risk level between 3 possible ision relies on the AI System, but it is for a human to override the es (choose a risk level between 5 and reliant or rision-making process is completely in the AI System, without possibility rides (blocking) If unfair behavior emerges, will it be possible to intervene to correct it? - Yes, it wi ill be possible to intervene (risk level as been not possible to correct the ehavior (blocking)